Burnside Historic District: History of Old Burnside

 The original town of Burnside, KY was located along the Cumberland River and was a prospering town for lumber and train stations.
 With the river it was very easy to transport lumber, so there were many lumber mills that were in the valley along the river.
 There were many large bridges that went over the river that the many trains would travel on 24/7.
 However, there was a need for more power and people wanted recreation areas, so the state decided to build the Wolf Creek Dam this would cause the Cumberland River to back up and form the Lake Cumberland.
 With the construction of this new dam the residents of Old Burnside knew that they would have to leave their homes and businesses and either move to another town or move to the new Burnside which was built on a nearby bluff (which is where the 4 historical homes are located).
 Many residents left because they were paid money to leave, but some didn't want to leave and didn't want the money the state was giving to them, but they were eventually pushed out.

-Before the dam was fully completed, they had to demolish all of the homes, businesses, and bridges.
-However, even today you can still see remnants of the tunnels and roads that were once part of a prosperous and thriving town.
+Before the dam was fully completed, the homes, businesses, and bridges were demolished.
+However, even today there are remnants of the tunnels and roads that were once part of this town.
 When they demolished the bridges, and the lake was formed there was no way for the residents of Burnside to get to the other side of lake without getting on a boat that was very small and was not ideal for the waves that Lake Cumberland produced.
 They finally built many bridges over the lake for trains and cars to travel on instead of forcing people to go around the lake.